Anthea Butler: Early life and education

 Born in Texas in 1960, Anthea Deidre Butler is the daughter of Jesse and Willa Mae (Anthony) Butler.
 She attended La Marque High School in La Marque, Texas, winning prizes in local music contests playing the marimba.

 She completed a B.A. degree at the University of Houston–Clear Lake; an M.A. in theology at the Fuller Theological Seminary in California; and an M.A. in religion at Vanderbilt University.
 She earned a Ph.D. in Religion at Vanderbilt University in 2001, with the dissertation, A Peculiar Synergy: Matriarchy and the Church of God in Christ, advised by Lewis V. Baldwin.

 Career

 Butler was a Postdoctoral Fellow in Race, Religion, and Gender at Princeton University from 2001 to 2002.
 She has also been on the faculties of Loyola Marymount University and the University of Rochester in Rochester, New York.
 In 2008 and 2009, she was a research associate and Colorado Scholar in the Women’s Study in Religion Program of Harvard Divinity School.
 Since 2009 she has been on the faculty of the University of Pennsylvania, where she now serves as chair of the Department of Religious Studies.
+For the 2025–26 academic year, Butler held a senior fellowship at the Koch History Centre in the University of Oxford, with the theme of the centre's studies that year being 'religion and the state'.

 She has taught classes on the religious beliefs of Malcolm X, and Martin Luther King and is known for her extensive use of social media and engagement in religious debates on Twitter.
 She has written for Religion Dispatches, TheGrio and CNN's Belief Blog.